tarun11-xyz/guess-the-number/README.md

 * 🔁 Unlimited attempts until you guess correctly
 * 📉 Feedback for each guess: "Higher" or "Lower"
 * 🔢 Guess counter that tracks total attempts
-* ⚠️ Range validation with helpful error messages
+* ⚠️ Range validation with helpful error messages.
 * 💬 Simple and interactive user experience.

 ---